calvinm298/CellSociety/doc/DESIGN_PLAN.md

 ### Team Responsibilities
-All members of the group will constructively work together to implement the three cellular automata simulations described in the link assignments of the project page: Schelling’s model of segregation, Wa-Tor World model of predator-prey relationships, and Spreading of Fire.
+All members of the group will constructively work together to implement the three cellular automata simulations described in the link assignments of the project page: Schellingâ€™s model of segregation, Wa-Tor World model of predator-prey relationships, and Spreading of Fire.
 Work will be divided up among the members based on class implementation.
 This approach for the first three CA simulations ensures that the basic requirements are met.
 To exceed these requirements, we will extend the plan to include at least 2-3 additional simulations.
 After breaking down the class structure and concepts for each of these simulations, including inheritance relationships between superclasses and subclasses, grid cell object parameters, motion control, and neighbor checking requirements, each member will be responsible for implementing one of the simulations independently.
 Throughout the project, collaboration and collective consent will be key, especially for high-level implementation of multiple class dependencies.